GregoireLamb/Landscape_colorization/README.md

-# Landscape colorization using CNN
+# Landscape colorization using CNN and classification approach

 This project is developed in the context of the lecture "194.077 Applied Deep Learning" form the TU Wien.